Sunak warns that extremist forces are ‘trying to tear us apart’

 “Let us prove these extremists wrong and show them that even when we disagree, we will never be disunited.”

-Further local demos are planned for this weekend before another national march, organised by the Palestine Solidary Campaign, takes place in central London on Saturday March 9.
+Further local demos are planned for this weekend before another national march, organised by the Palestine Solidarity Campaign, takes place in central London on Saturday March 9.

 The Prime Minister said a line has to be drawn so that while people should be able to “march and protest with passion” in support of Gaza, demonstrators “cannot call for violent jihad”, justify the actions of Palestinian militant group Hamas — a proscribed group in the UK, which bans any show of support — or “call for the eradication of a state or any kind of hatred or antisemitism”.